HarveyHunt/howm/README.md

 j3w
 ```
 The above command moves the contents of 3 workspaces down one workspace.
 If a workspace is to be moved beyond the last workspace, it is wrapped to the first workspace.

+##Modes

+A good primer on modes is available [here](http://vimdoc.sourceforge.net/htmldoc/intro.html#vim-modes-intro).

+In howm, modes are used to allow the same keys to be bound to multiple functions.
+Modes also help to logically separate what needs to be done to a window.
+The available modes are as follows:

+* **Normal**: This mode is the one that you will spend most of your time in.
+It is used for executing commands and most of the operators are designed to work in this mode.
+This mode behaves similarly to how other WMs behave, but without focusing or dealing with floating windows.

+* **Focus**: This mode is designed to be used to change the focus and locations of windows or workspaces.

+* **Floating**: This mode is designed to deal with all things floating.
+Moving, resizing and teleporting floating windows are all available in this mode.